 Car keys are a sign of independence, and who wants to part with that?
 But with age comes increased risk behind the wheel, so it’s important for families to decide together when a senior loved one may need to find alternative forms of transportation.

 The risk of a driver being in a fatal car crash increases per mile after the age of 75 and sharply rises after 80, according to AAA.
-In 2018, 6,907 drivers 65 and older were killed in car accidents, making up 19% of all traffic fatalities, according to the National Highway Traffic Safety Administration.
-Marlena del Hierro, M.A. in Gerontology from San Francisco, says “crashes are more likely to be fatal for adults aged 70 and older because they are more easily injured and suffer more medical complications.”
+In fact, the latest data from 2018 found that 6,907 drivers 65 and older were killed in car accidents, making up 19% of all traffic fatalities, according to the National Highway Traffic Safety Administration.

 There are various medical conditions that can decrease a person's ability to drive safely.
 For example, arthritis can affect a person's ability to move and notice obstacles when switching lanes or backing out of a parking spot.
 Dementia can also decrease a person's ability to obey the laws of the road and increase the likelihood of getting lost or disoriented behind the wheel.

-Jody Gastfriend, LICSW and vice president of Senior Care at Care.com, says if you're getting concerned, schedule an appointment for your senior and a trusted physician, and call ahead of time to let the doctor know what you're worried about.
+If you're getting concerned, schedule an appointment for your senior and a trusted physician, and call ahead of time to let the doctor know what you're worried about, recommends Jody Gastfriend, a licensed independent clinical social worker in Boston.
 When you attend the appointment, you can discuss whether your senior is considered healthy enough to drive safely.
 You’ll do well to ensure that the conversation feels like it involves them and makes them feel like their thoughts were heard.